-Indian security forces kill 4 suspected rebels in Kashmir
+6 suspected rebels, 1 soldier killed in fighting in Kashmir

 - Homeless Samaritan tale raised $400K.
 Police say it's a lie

+At least two people were injured when troops fired bullets, shotgun pellets and tear gas to confront the stone-throwing protesters, according to officials.

+Kashmir is divided between rivals India and Pakistan and both claim the territory in its entirety.
+Most Kashmiris support rebel demands that the territory be united either under Pakistani rule or as an independent country.

-Rebel groups have been fighting Indian rule since 1989, demanding Kashmir’s independence or merger with Pakistan.
+Rebels have been fighting Indian control since 1989.

-About 70,000 people have been killed in the uprising and the ensuing Indian military crackdown.
 India accuses Pakistan of arming and training the rebels, a charge Pakistan denies.